CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**May 8, 2020 - 10.5.0 Created a project for QR Code processing**

+- Added a new project that implements a QR Code processor based upon ZXing.Net.
+- Migrated existing xUnit test projects from the Tardigrade Framework Solution to a new Solution.
+- Updated NuGet packages.

 **Mar 20, 2020 - 10.4.0 Enhanced the auditing framework**

 - Added an Audit.NET Data Provider for Azure Storage Queues.